When you’re looking for the best deal on a car lease, nothing can get your attention as fast as… well, nothing.

 - Down payment: Finally, some lease contracts will ask for a certain amount of money upfront: a down payment or cap cost reduction.
 This payment goes towards what you will have to pay every month during the contract.

 The down payment – what we’re most concerned with here – is usually 10-20% of the value of the car.
 If you qualify for any rebates, these will be subtracted from the down payment.

 What “zero-down” really means

 A zero-down lease offer means simply that there is no down payment.

 However, it doesn’t mean that you can show up without a penny.
-You will still have to pay something out of pocket: taxes, fees, and possibly your first monthly payment.
+The down payment is only one part of what you pay for in a car lease, as we’ve just seen.
+With a zero-down lease, you will still have to pay something out of pocket.
+This typically includes: